Sky Capital fraud case

-The Sky Capital Fraud Case was a significant securities fraud prosecution in New York's history involving Ross Mandell, the founder of Sky Capital Holdings Ltd., and Adam Harrington, a former broker at the company.
-The two men were accused and successfully convicted of defrauding investors out of $140 million over an eight-year period by using high-pressure sales tactics and false promises of high investment returns.
+The Sky Capital Fraud Case was a significant securities fraud prosecution in New York's history involving Ross Mandell, the founder of Sky Capital Holdings Ltd. He was accused and successfully convicted of defrauding investors out of $140 million over an eight-year period by using high-pressure sales tactics and false promises of high investment returns.

 Background

-Between 1998 and 2006, Ross Mandell and Adam Harrington (also known as Adam Rukdeschel and Adam Harrington Ruckdeschel) operated a fraudulent scheme that lured investors with false promises of high returns from purported private placements and other securities.
-Mandell and Harrington convinced investors to invest in purported private placements, restricted stock sales, and other investment vehicles.
-However, the investments were actually worthless, and the money was used to fund Mandell and Harrington's lavish lifestyle.
+Between 1998 and 2006, Ross Mandell operated a fraudulent scheme that lured investors with false promises of high returns from purported private placements and other securities.
+Mandell convinced investors to invest in purported private placements, restricted stock sales, and other investment vehicles.
+However, the investments were actually worthless, and the money was used to fund Mandell lavish lifestyle.